MicrosoftDocs/nav-content/dynamics-nav-app/across-how-to-set-up-data-exchange-definitions.md

 ---
-    title: Define how data is exchanged electronically | Microsoft Docs
+    title: Define how data is exchanged electronically
     description: You can use an external provider of OCR services to have PDF or image files turned into electronic documents.
     author: SorenGP